Overview

 Moderate

-PTFE coating on Oral-B Glide and similar products.
+PTFE coating on Glide-type products.
 Absorbed through gum tissue with daily use.

 Uncoated nylon or silk floss, water flossers